Student Early Alerts

-If you are taking any level undergraduate course, your instructor will have the opportunity to send you an Early Alert notification.
-The purpose of this notification is to relay an instructor’s concerns to the students attention.
+If you are taking an undergraduate level course, your instructor will have the opportunity to send you an Early Alert notification.
+The purpose of this notification is to relay an instructor’s concerns to the student's attention.
 There is no punitive action associated with an Early Alert notification.

 Q. What should I do if I get an Early Alert notification email?

 1) As soon as possible, talk directly to your instructor about ways to improve your grade in the course.
 Your instructors believe you can achieve academic success and understand the best route to achieving this success.
 Depending on the probability of passing the course, you may want to discuss whether or not the instructor would consider approving a drop form or a grade option change (if the course is eligible for credit/no credit grading).

 3) You may also want to talk with your academic advisor to discuss additional options and other resources that may be available to help you successfully complete the course(s).
 If you are considering dropping the course or changing the grade option, you should also speak with your advisor about how this might change your graduation plan. *In most instances, your advisor's name and contact information can be found on your Profile page in Academic Planner.
 If no advisor is listed or you intend to change your major, please refer to the Advising Directory for a contact name for your major.

 Q. I didn't get any Early Alert emails.
 Does that mean I’m passing everything?